• Skip to main content

 My daughter shared this simple cake recipe with me, and I knew you would want it too!
 I made it a few days ago and watched my family devour it in less than an hour.

-Georgia Cornbread Cake, like my recipe for Charleston Chewies, is perfect for an after-school snack for the kids, would go great with a cup of coffee or tea, and would also be a fun and easy dessert to take to a potluck or the beach.
+Georgia Cornbread Cake, like my recipes for Dr Pepper Cake, Coffee Cake Cookies, and Charleston Chewies, is perfect for an after-school snack for the kids, would go great with a cup of coffee or tea, and would also be a fun and easy dessert to take to a potluck or the beach.

 I personally like this easy cake plain, but you could also serve it with a scoop of ice cream, a drizzle of caramel sauce, or even a dollop of whipped cream.
 But no matter how you serve it, your family will love its simplicity and taste!